-Every dog parent expects her pet’s drooly panting on a hot day, and every cat parent knows her feline can be finicky about drinking water.
+Every dog parent expects her pet's drooly panting on a hot day, and every cat parent knows her feline can be finicky about drinking water.
 But in these hot Texas summers, how can we know when our pets are approaching dehydration?
 Know what signs to watch for.
 Listed in approximate order of progression, symptoms of pet dehydration include:

 - Excessive, dry panting

 - Loss of elasticity in the skin

 What is dehydration?

 Dehydration is a lack of water in the body and occurs when fluid levels drop to less than normal.
 This can be caused by either reduced water intake or increased fluid loss.

 What causes cat and dog dehydration?

 Common causes of pet dehydration include being left without water for an extended period of time, or playing hard without taking enough water breaks.
 While providing your pet access to clean water seems like Pet Parenting 101, it's not uncommon for a pet to be left outside and a parent forgets to refill the water bowl.
 It's an easy mistake, but in the summer heat, can have dangerous consequences.
 Pet dehydration can also be caused by persistent vomiting, diarrhea, fever, illness or overheating in hot weather.

 Yes.
 Any pet that lacks the proper amount of water in their system can become dehydrated.
 However, elderly, pregnant and nursing pets, as well as those with kidney disorders, diabetes, cancer or infectious diseases face an increased risk of dehydration.